-This post was written collectively by myself and Ariel M’ndange-Pfupfu.
+This post was written collectively by Michael Li and Ariel M’ndange-Pfupfu.
 The original post for this piece can be found at O’Reilly.

 There’s little doubt that cloud computing will play an important role in data science for the foreseeable future.
 The flexible, scalable, on-demand computing power available is an important resource, and as a result, there’s a lot of competition between the providers of this service.
 Two of the biggest players in the space are Amazon Web Services (AWS) and Google Cloud Platform (GCP).